 I believe that society would benefit from a legalized and regulated prostitution industry, taking control of the industry out of the hands of pimps, drug dealers and criminals and placing it in the control of business-minded entrepreneurs while under the strict control of government oversight and accountability.
 I know it might seem hypocritical for me, a proponent of women’s rights and a sex-positive blogger, to advocate government regulation of what an individual chooses to do with their own body, but let’s take a closer look at how a regulated and controlled industry would better serve prostitutes, their clients, and society as a whole as opposed to criminalization or wide-spread legalization.

 First and foremost, I’m completely in favor of the individual exchange of sex for money, goods or services by any two or more consenting adults.
 Unfortunately, we live in an imperfect world full of drugs, disease and violence, of which the unregulated prostitution industry is a part of and is often associated with.
 I truly believe that a licensed brothel system, such as is currently in place in the state of Nevada, offers the safest, most beneficial option for prostitutes as well as their clients.
-Having a “brick and mortar” location where records are kept and where prostitutes can safely meet their clients and be tested for diseases provides substantial social benefits over a decentralized scenario where little or no safeguards are in place.
+Having a “brick and mortar” location where records are kept and where prostitutes can safely meet their clients and be tested for diseases with an hcv antibody test.
 Prostitutes in the Nevada brothel system need to be licensed, and that licensing includes adhering to a long list of rules and regulations that are set up to protect both themselves and their clients alike.
 Condom usage is mandatory, prostitutes must be licensed and are also tested weekly and monthly for a variety of sexually transmitted diseases.
 In the current scenario of an illegal prostitution market, there is no way of knowing that the individual you are engaging in sex with is being honest about their health status.
 While condom usage and testing are never 100% accurate in detecting and preventing sexually transmitted diseases, to my knowledge there has never been a case of HIV infection or AIDS in a Nevada brothel.

 In terms of improved safety, by establishing a legal brothel system, with a “brick and mortar” location with controlled access, intercom systems, staff and panic buttons, the prostitutes themselves would have a level of safety that they don’t have available by doing an incall meeting at their own residence or an outcall meeting to a client’s house or hotel room.
 The same level of safety holds true for the clients, who have the peace of mind that they are less likely to be robbed, extorted or harmed by a prostitute or their pimp.
 In a scenario where prostitutes can meet their clients under the roof of a brothel owner, who is held to standards and accountable for their actions, clients will know that they aren’t breaking the law and that the prostitutes are clean and safe, which will reduce the demand for unlicensed prostitutes (with the related risk of a criminal conviction and higher chance of disease transmission) and limit the sex trafficking of women to fulfill the demand of those who are already seeking sexual services.